What Happened To The Tudor North Flag?

 Tudor North Flag Redesign IDGuy

-Renderings made by IDGuy
+Renderings by IDGuy

 Tudor Ranger II North Flag Mockup